kjolley/BIGSdb_documentation/data_query/0010_determine_allele_identity.rst

 If only a partial match is found, the most similar allele is identified along with any nucleotide differences.
 The varying nucleotide positions are numbered both relative to the pasted in sequence and to the reference sequence.
 The start position of the locus within your sequence is also indicated.
+An alignment will also be available which you can see by clicking the 'Show alignment' button.

 .. image:: /images/data_query/sequence_query4.png

-As an alternative to pasting a sequence in to the box, you can also choose to upload sequences in FASTA format by clicking the file browse button.
+As an alternative to pasting a sequence in to the box, you can also choose to upload sequences in FASTA format by clicking the file browse button or drag and dropping the file.

 .. image:: /images/data_query/sequence_query5.png